 - Charities and nonprofits: NFC helps process payments for people hosting events or fundraisers who are on the move.

-- Professional service providers: Most professional service centers support NFC mobile payments.
+- Professional service providers: Most professional service centers support NFC wireless payments.

 NFC mobile payments meet the security standards of employees and customers.
 It is suitable for any startup or small to the medium-sized retailer.